 You wake up in the morning and immediately reach for your phone.
+Anxiety is the last thing on your mind.
 A notification pops up on your screen with a headline that makes your heart drop to your stomach.
 After a long day at the office, you’re looking forward to being home.
 You open the door, kick off your shoes, change out of your work clothes and into your designated comfy clothes, and plop onto the couch.
 You grab the remote and turn on the television.
 You’ve been looking forward to this moment all day.
 You’re hoping to relax with a show or movie.
 Instead, the news is on and it’s filled with death, destruction, accidents, and tragedies.

 Take a Break